 Lake Haiyaha Trail – A Moderate Hike with Breathtaking Views in Rocky Mountain National Park

 A sign at a trail junction along the Nymph, Dream, Emerald Lakes Trail gave two directions.
-The right fork continued on to Dream and Emerald Lakes.
+The right fork continued on to the popular alpine lakes.
 The left path ran straight before disappearing in a dense fir and spruce forest.
 In 1.2 miles, the trail would stop at Lake Haiyaha shore.

 The Lake Haiyaha Trail?
 I hadn’t heard about this lake up to that point.
 The truth is, we weren’t even sure how to pronounce this name.
 Yet the weather in the mountains finally cleared up, just in time for our new adventure.
 With not many excursions planned for that day, we gave in to this hike with the mysterious name, Lake Haiyaha.